ursatile/css4eng/01-03-how-css-works.md

 Sure, we could add a `style` attribute to every paragraph... copy, paste, paste... but that's not ideal.
 There's a principle in software engineering called DRY - Don't Repeat Yourself; the idea that every decision about your application should be reflected in your code in exactly one place.
 We've decided to make our paragraphs purple - that's one decision - and at the moment, it's reflected in our code in three different places, which is bad.

+## Introducing Selectors

 Let's meet CSS selectors.
 Instead of putting our styles inline, we're going to add a `style` element to the `head` of our page.
 This lets us define rules that apply to everything on the page, but to do that, we need to add something called a `selector`, which tells the browser which element, or elements, each rule applies to.

 Let's add a selector `p`, which will match any paragraph element, then open braces, put in our rule - `color: purple` - and close braces.
 That's a CSS rule: paragraphs on this page should be purple.

-You'll notice that the `em` and the `strong` elements there have also changed colour.
+You'll notice that the `em` and the `strong` elements there have also changed colour, but the text on the button hasn't.
+This is because of the C in CSS, which stands for `cascading`.